 - NHD students are critical thinkers who can digest, analyze and synthesize information.

 - NHD students learn 21st century skills.
 They learn how to collaborate with team members, talk to experts, manage their time and persevere.

 - NHD has a positive impact on students whose interest in academic subjects may wane in high school.

-with support from The Richard W. and Irene Rooker Family Foundation
+The Richard W. and Irene Rooker Family Foundation